Amerax/EZpad/README.md

 projectdev images/ — Photos and images showing the PCB and CAD during development.
 BOM.csv — Bill of materials with the components and estimated prices.

+Note: prod only contains the .stl files to 3d print the top and bottom of the case.
+Whereas the CAD/ contains this as well along with .step files and the full case in one .stl and .step file.

 Using the Firmware:

 The firmware is built with QMK and is provided as a .uf2 file in the PROD/ folder.